 SSD Buying Guide advice

-Head on over to our in-depth best SSD and buying guide for the full low-down on what you need to watch out for when buying an SSD, but the key things to think about are as follows:
+Head on over to our best gaming SSD article for the full low-down on what you need to watch out for when buying an SSD, but the key things to think about are as follows:

 - Check your motherboard to see what kind of connectors it has.
 Almost all should have SATA3 ports, but only newer models will support NVMe or PCIe SSDs.
 If you want one of the latter and don’t have the right port on your board, you’ll have to buy an additional PCIe add-in-card to fit in a spare PCIe x4 or x16 slot.